MALerLab/MALerLab.github.io/index.markdown

 </div>

-**Music and Art Learning (MALer) Lab** (@ Dept. Art & Technology, Sogang University) aims to understand music and art computationally, especially through deep learning.
-Our research interests covers broad music information retrieval including computational modeling of music generation and music performance, computational musicology, and cross-modal generation.
-The ultimate goal of our research is to enhance artistic experiences in our society based on our computational understanding of music and art.
+**Music and Arts Learning (MALer) Lab** (@ Dept. Art & Technology, Sogang University) aims to understand music through computational approaches, with a focus on deep learning.
+Our research spans broad areas of music information retrieval, including music generation, computational musicology, and music modality translation.
+Our research encompasses diverse musical genres, with special emphasis on Korean traditional music and Western classical music.
+The ultimate goal of our work is to enhance artistic experiences in society through advanced computational understanding of music.

 ---
 <br/>